-Anxiety is an inherent response to change and you’ll likely find it hard to sleep and relax on the days leading up to the move.
+Anxiety is an inherent response to change and you’ll likely find it hard to sleep and relax on the days leading up to moving to NY.
 But getting your Z’s is especially important so you have enough strength and agility left to handle the move.
 Plan on getting your eight hours of sleep for several nights prior to the move.
 If you’re having trouble relaxing, opt for some relaxing tea, such as chamomile, or take a hot bath before hitting the sack.

 Those last few days before the move, you’ll likely be running around and eating whatever you can grab at the deli or take-out counter.
 But it’s especially important to nourish your body with foods that will fuel you.
 Plan easy and nutritious meals several weeks before the move and buy the necessary ingredients beforehand.